SanicTK2/iidxguide/docs/c_conparts.md

 ISTMall springs (no-name) are much cheaper, but they tend to be a bit inconsistent (each spring can be heavier or lighter than another, even though they are supposed to be the same weight).
 They are also slightly shorter, which makes the buttons sink a little lower.

+It is recommended that you pair Sanwa buttons with Sanwa springs, since other branded springs may have different dimensions & you may not be getting the intended weight.

 ## LED Lamps

 [![LED lamps](/assets/img/parts/led.jpg)](/assets/img/parts/led.jpg)